-Starting with Cloudera Manager and CDH 5.5, passwords will no longer be accessible in cleartext through the Cloudera Manager Admin Console or in the configuration files stored on disk.
-For components that use core Hadoop such as HDFS, HBase, and Hive, Cloudera Manager Server uses Hadoop's Credential Provider interface to encrypt and store passwords inside a secure creds.jceks keystore file.
-For components that do not use core Hadoop, such as Hue and Impala, instead of the password, Cloudera Manager Server uses a password_script =

-/path/to/script/that/will/emit/password.sh parameter that, when run, writes the password to stdout.
+Starting with Cloudera Manager and CDH 5.5, passwords are no longer accessible in cleartext through the Cloudera Manager Admin Console or in the configuration files stored on disk.
+For components that use core Hadoop such as HDFS, HBase, and Hive, Cloudera Manager Server uses Hadoop's CredentialProvider interface to encrypt and store passwords inside a secure creds.jceks keystore file.
+For components that do not use core Hadoop, such as Hue and Impala, instead of the password, Cloudera Manager Server uses a password_script = /path/to/script/that/will/emit/password.sh parameter that, when run, writes the password to stdout.
 Passwords contained within Cloudera Manager and Cloudera Navigator properties have been redacted internally in Cloudera Manager.